atrox31/ArtCompiler/README.md

-# ACompiler
+# ArtCore Compiler
-ArtCompiller is part of the ArtEngine system.
+ArtCompiler is part of the ArtEngine system.
 This program compiles human readable ArtCode scripts in game objects, just like other compilers.<br>
 ArtCode is custom made script language used in ArtCore games.
 For more usage examples and game making tutorial visit ArtEditor page.<br>
 <hr>

 ## ArtCore
 ArtCore is 2D game engine, currently for Windows, later Android and Linux.
 The whole system consists of 3 components: engine, editor and compilator.
 For more information about engine or editor go to their repositiries.<br>